Dr. Walter Trymbulak knows there’s more to the health and well-being of his patients than what happens in the exam room.

 “Patients that come here face challenges outside of just their health care,” said Trymbulak, an obstetrician who sees patients at the Women’s Health Center at Saint Francis Hospital and Medical Center in Hartford, where many patients are low-income and covered by Medicaid.

-There’s transportation; even traveling a relatively short distance in Hartford without a car can require taking multiple buses and spending a couple hours in transit.
+There’s transportation; even traveling a relatively short distance in Hartford without a car can require taking multiple buses and spending a couple of hours in transit.

 Securing reliable child care is another challenge that can make it difficult to keep appointments.